Santa Ana (canton): Music and Visual Arts

 The canton is served by the Municipal School of Integrated Arts, which is located in the canton's head city of Santa Ana.
 It is funded by the canton's local government.
 The school was founded upon the approval of a proposal made by Dr. Jorge Luis Acevedo in 1998.
-The school also has an art gallery, also created in 1998, a cafe, and several sculptures and statues along the school's entrance.
+The school also has an art gallery, also created in 1998, a café, and several sculptures and statues along the school's entrance.
 The school holds several events, including a Baroque music festival, and the "Luz de Luna Verano" ("Summer Moonlight") festival, which is based on traditional Costa Rican culture.